 The Fair Market Value is established to avoid potential future problems for stockholders and partnership buyouts.
 This valuation process can greatly simplify negotiations during the term of the operating or partnership agreement.
 A common issue is the definition of the standard of value as well as whether the value of the ownership interest should be stated without regard to discounts: is it on a pro-rata basis or after applying discounts for lack of control (minority discounts) and/or lack of marketability.

-Exit and transition planning is typically used when family owned businesses wish to keep the business, to sell and/or transfer their businesses/practices.
-NBVS is the company you need as it’s founder and his team have been involved in thousands of transactions.
+Exit and transition planning is typically used when family-owned businesses wish to keep the business, to sell, and/or transfer their businesses/practices.
+NBVS is the company you need as its founder and his team has been involved in thousands of real-world transactions.

 ESPO’s must be independently appraised annually to establish Fair Market Value for purchase price and or contributions.